 To burn off calories when kayaking, it’s about one calorie per minute for each person.
 Take kayaking at your own pace, and not focus on calories.
 I think you’ll enjoy yourself too much if you don’t worry too much about how much energy you’re spending while kayaking.
 It is also enjoyable when you are with a friend or friends.

-If you are an overweight person and are looking for a way to get on the right track, then it’s time to consider kayaking for weight loss and getting off your couch and taking up kayaking.
-It will give you the exercise that you need and help you shed those extra pounds.
+If you are an overweight person and are looking for a way to get on the right track, then it’s time to consider kayaking for weight loss.
+Getting off your couch and taking up kayaking will give you the exercise that you need and help you shed those extra pounds.